One Health-Emerging Infectious Diseases

 Masters

-Within Master Molecular and Cellular Biology (BMC), a course will be opened in Master 1 and 2 in September 2023
+Within Master Molecular and Cellular Biology (BMC), a course is open in Master 1 and 2 in September 2023

-In Master 1, the Emerging Infectious Diseases (MIE) course includesin addition to existing courses in molecular biology, cell biology, bioinformatics, virology and microbiology – new classes in computational biology, ecology and “One Health”.
-Internships in emerging infectious diseases will be organised in laboratories associated with the Graduate School.
+In Master 1, the Emerging Infectious Diseases (MIE) course includes – in addition to existing courses in molecular biology, cell biology, bioinformatics, virology and microbiology – new classes in computational biology, ecology and “One Health”.
+Internships in emerging infectious diseases are organised in laboratories associated with the Graduate School of One Health-Emerging Infectious Diseases.

-For students in the field of health, introductory research courses (PIR) in the area of infectious diseases or public health will be proposed: “Resistance and adaptation of microorganisms to anti-infectives”, “Evolutions: main mechanisms – biological and medical approaches” and a new course “Emerging infectious diseases”.
+For students in the field of health, Introductory Research Courses (PIR) in the area of infectious diseases or public health is propose: “Resistance and adaptation of microorganisms to anti-infectives”, “Evolutions: main mechanisms – biological and medical approaches” and a new course “Emerging infectious diseases”.

 In Master 2 Molecular and Cellular Biology – Emerging Infectious Diseases courses (MIE), students have a common module “One Health, an interdisciplinary approach” then one of the following majors can be chosen: biology of emerging pathogens or epidemiology and biostatistics.
 The course is completed either with the other major or with one of these three minors – Human-Animal-Environment Interface, Evolutionary Dynamics or Human and Social Sciences – and by additional modules of their choice (“From the Field”, innovation, vaccines, monoclonal antibodies, ecology, circulation of infectious agents and risk control, antibiotic resistance, infection modelling, surveillance or global health, etc.).

-Customized Master 2 internships highly encouraging multidisciplinarity – two internships, interface project, internship and tutored project – will rely on the diversity of the laboratories of excellence affiliated to the Graduate School, offering a unique environment to combine fundamental and translational research in: virology, microbiology, epidemiology and modelling, social sciences
+Customised Master 2 internships highly encouraging multidisciplinarity – two internships, interface project, internship and tutored project – rely on the diversity of the laboratories of excellence affiliated to the Graduate School of One Health-Emerging Infectious Diseases, offering a unique environment to combine fundamental and translational research in: virology, microbiology, epidemiology and modelling, social sciences

 Research